Substance Use Disorder Treatment Funding

-It takes courage and determination to overcome substance use problems.
-Financial assistance is available to employees who have been approved to attend an abstinence-based residential treatment program for drug or alcohol dependency/abuse.
+It takes courage and determination to overcome a substance use disorder.
+Financial assistance is available to employees who have been clinically recommended to attend an abstinence-based residential treatment program for a drug or alcohol use disorder.

 Employees can receive funding in two ways: